portalzine/cubicfusion-klaro-themes/readme.md

 ![][image-3]![][image-4]

 ## Usage
-The SCSS file holds the configuration.
-This should be used to compile your own  CSS file.
+The SCSS file holds the configuration,  use to compile your own CSS.
  I am just providing the CSS file as a reference.

 ----
 ## Additional Info